 from Upsie can last for up to five years.
 Some highlights of these robust protection plans include:

-- Coverage for screen and sound failure, power and connectivity problems, and mechanical issues
+- Coverage for pixel and sound failure, power and connectivity problems, and mechanical issues

 - In home repairs from certified techs

-Besides Vizio, Upsie also has warranties for other brands of TVs, home theater equipment, and a variety of electronics and appliances.
+Besides Vizio, Upsie also warranties other brands of TVs, home theater equipment, and a variety of electronics and appliances.
 To get started with a TV extended warranty

-, just click the brand, answer a handful of simple questions, and view transparent details about plans and prices.
-For just a few dollars a day, Upsie can help ensure that their members enjoy a great TV experience for years in the future.
+, select your TV brand and price paid before tax and discounts, then view details about Upsie's plans.
+For a small fee, Upsie can help ensure that their members enjoy a great TV experience for years in the future.